Configuration of points and strings: String theoretic analogies

-Examining the construction of $CY_{\RUE}$ we see that the Calabi-Yau varieties appearing there come in families.
-Namely, for a fixed configuration $Z_e$ the Calabi-Yau varieties $H_{z,[\AL]}\,(z\in Z_e)$ have moduli controlled by our ``hidden" parameter $[\AL]$ varying in the fibre $\JBBU ([e])$ of $\JBBU$ over $[e] \in \RUE^{\prime\prime}$.
+The Calabi-Yau varieties appearing in the construction of $CY_{\RUE}$ come in families.
+Namely, for a fixed configuration $Z_e$ the Calabi-Yau varieties $H_{z,[\AL]}\,(z\in Z_e)$ in (\ref{CY-cycle}) have moduli controlled by our ``stringy" parameter $[\AL]$ varying in the fibre $\JBBU ([e])$ of $\JBBU$ over $[e] \in \RUE^{\prime\prime}$.
 But we have already seen that this very parameter also controls non-classical ``K\"{a}hler" structure of $Z_e$ (see the discussion following Definition \ref{ext-p}).
-Thus a parameter of non-classical ``K\"{a}hler" structures on the side of $\JBBU$ gets transformed into a classical parameter of variation of complex structure of hyperplane sections on the side of $H_{\JBBU}$.
+Thus a parameter of non-classical ``K\"{a}hler" structures on the side of $\JBBU$ is transformed via $CY_{\RUE}$ into a classical parameter of variation of complex structure of hyperplane sections on the side of $H_{\JBBU}$.
 This can be viewed as a half of Mirror duality between $\JBBU$ and $H_{\JBBU}$.
-One would expect that the other half of Mirror duality holds as well, i.e. the K\"{a}hler moduli of the hyperplane sections of $H_{\JBBU}$ gets transformed into the classical, ``visible" parameter on the side of $\JBBU$.
+One could speculate that the other half of Mirror duality holds as well, i.e. the K\"{a}hler moduli of the hyperplane sections of $H_{\JBBU}$ gets transformed into the classical, ``visible" parameter on the side of $\JBBU$.
 In other words one should obtain interesting new invariants of the configurations $Z_e$, for $[e]\in \RUE^{\prime\prime}$, from the invariants of the families of Calabi-Yau varieties $H_{z,[\AL]}\,(z\in Z_e,\,\,[\AL] \in \JBBU ([e]))$.
 Furthermore one can formulate the question of recovering the universal configuration $\ZDO$ from the appropriate invariants of the family $H_{z,[\AL]}\,(z\in Z_e,\,\,[\AL] \in \JBBU ([e]))$.
-This gives an obvious analogue of the Torelli problem (see \cite{[G]}). \\
+This gives an obvious analogue of the Torelli problem (see \cite{[G]}).

-Let us also observe that besides the continuous parameter $[\AL]$ the construction of $CY_{\RUE}$ contains a discrete parameter - the path of the graph $G(\JBBU)$ chosen to create the constants defining the sections in (\ref{s(z)}).
-In the construction of $CY_{\RUE}$ we have used the shortest (``geodesic") path of the graph (the habits of classical mechanics are hard to die!).
-But of course we could choose any other suitable collection of paths.
-In fact, if we use the quantum mechanical principle of ``summing over all histories", we should sum over {\it all} suitable collections of paths of the graph $G(\JBBU)$.
-This will lead to a ``quantum" version of the Calabi-Yau cycle map.
-These matters will be considered elsewhere (see \S6, \cite{[R1]}, for related constructions of quantum-type invariants).